 Please also refer to the garden and grounds section and important points relating to the mill's roadside position.

 One dog is welcome.
 Your dog should be clean before access into the property and must be kept off the furniture and out of the bedroom.
-It is important to note that the garden is not fully enclosed at this time.
+It is important to note that the garden is not fully enclosed.

 The surrounding land is farmland therefore dogs should be closely supervised and on leads where livestock is present.